imgeng/image-cdn-wordpress/readme.txt

 3. Click the "Install Now" button.
 4. Activate the plugin.
 5. Click `ImageEngine` in the left hand menu and follow the instructions to enable the service.
-6. Sign up for an ImageEngine account to claim your delivery address, or log in if you're already registered.
-7. Make sure your delivery address is visible in the setup section.
+6. Copy and paste your ImageEngine Kube delivery address.
-8. Test the connection by clicking the button
+7. Test the connection by clicking the button
-7. Enable and Save the setup.
+8. Enable and Save the setup.

-== Frequently Asked Questions ==

 == Screenshots ==